sagemath/trac_to_gh/Issue 6605.md

 # Issue 6605: sage -docbuild DOC FORMAT should do better error checking on DOC

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6605

 Original creator: jhpalmieri